Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

                   [--param_file PARAM_FILE]
                   [--openmp_nb_of_cores OPENMP_NB_OF_CORES]
                   [--nipype_nb_of_cores NIPYPE_NB_OF_CORES]
+                  [--memory MEMORY]
                   [--masks_derivatives_dir MASKS_DERIVATIVES_DIR]
+                  [--profiling]
                   [-v]
                   bids_dir output_dir {participant}

-    Entrypoint script to the MIALSRTK BIDS App
+    Argument parser of the MIALSRTK BIDS App

     positional arguments:
       bids_dir              The directory with the input dataset formatted according to the BIDS standard.
       output_dir            The directory where the output files should be stored.
-                            If you are running group level analysis this folder should be prepopulated with the results of theparticipant level analysis.
+                           If you are running group level analysis this folder should be prepopulated with the results of the participant level analysis.
       {participant}         Level of the analysis that will be performed.
 Only participant is available

     optional arguments:
       -h, --help            show this help message and exit